-On March 11, 2020, the World Health Organization categorized COVID-19 as a global pandemic.
-As a result, the federal government has introduced a variety of financial support programs to aid those impacted by the outbreak.
-Due to the uncertainty surrounding the economic outlook for the year, the Association applied for and received \$1,191,482 (2019 - \$nil) in relation to the Canada Emergency Wage Subsidy (CEWS) program.
+In addition, the federal government has introduced a variety of financial support programs to aid those impacted by the outbreak.
+Due to the uncertainty surrounding the economic outlook for the year, the Association applied for and received \$nil (2020 - \$1,191,482) in relation to the Canada Emergency Wage Subsidy (CEWS) program.
 These claims are based on Management's interpretation of the applicable legislation in the Income Tax Act and are subject to review by Canada Revenue Agency (CRA).
 Any future CRA adjustments to these CEWS claims will be recorded by the Association in the year of the adjustment.